2025 World Games

 The 2025 World Games (2025年世界运动会), also known as Chengdu 2025, were an international multi-sport event held from 7–17 August in Chengdu, Sichuan, China, with preliminary competition in some events beginning on 6 August.
 They were the 12th World Games, a multi-sport event featuring disciplines of Olympic sports and other competitions that are not currently contested at the Olympic Games.

 It marked the first time that the World Games were hosted in the People's Republic of China, and marked the return to a four-year cycle after the 2021 World Games in Birmingham, Alabama were delayed to 2022 due to the COVID-19 pandemic.

 Bidding process

 Luo Qiang, Mayor of Chengdu, signed the Organiser Agreement for TWG 2025, with the Vice President of IOC and the Chinese Olympic Committee as witness.
 President José Perurena signed on behalf of the International World Games Association (IWGA).

 Development and preparations

 Venues

 On 21 May 2024, the International World Games Association announced venues for the 2025 World Games.
-Some of the venues selected were also used during the 2021 Summer World University Games, also held in Chengdu.
+Some of the venues were also used during the 2021 Summer World University Games, also held in Chengdu.